mesax1/ISC-CVRP/README.md

 cd ..
 ```

-The results will be stored in the
+The results will be stored in the folder
 ``` bash
 └── results/
 ```

-Folder